 Storytime Online

 These virtual story times for kids offer some of the most famous celebrities reading books to children.
 Storytime Online is a great way to keep your children interested in reading, while also seeing some of your favorite actors and actresses.
-Listen to Betty White reading Harry the Dirty Dog.
-Or, sit back and let Oprah instill a love for reading in your young children while she reads The Hula-Hoopin’ Queen.
+Sit back and let Oprah instill a love for reading in your young children while she reads The Hula-Hoopin’ Queen or have Chris Pine read Clark the Shark.
 There are dozens of videos to choose from, and the series is a fun way to have face-to-face interaction while reading.

 Which storytime is your favorite to attend?